Using Water after Defecation:

 For instance, why did God impose the unnatural requirement of bathing after sexual intercourse before prayer?
 A person could easily achieve cleanliness by washing just the affected area.

 Consider the following scenario: it’s winter, and after engaging in sexual activity at night, the husband regrets it because he now has to bathe with cold water early in the morning before prayer or wake up an hour earlier to heat water.
 Think of the plight of women in past centuries who lived in cold, snowy regions without indoor bathrooms.
-They had to venture out to public bathhouses in the middle of night to bathe with cold water before the morning Fajr prayer.
+They had to venture out to public bathhouses in the middle of the night to bathe with cold water before the morning Fajr prayer.

 Moreover, in modern times, bathing in the cold and then heading out on a motorcycle or into harsh weather is practically inviting illness.